There is so much more to treating peri oral dermatitis than quick 'Bandaid' fixes. Long-term results come from digging deeper....

-I’m going to explain a bunch of important factors that can contribute to PoD.
+At the end of this article there's some information on accessing support with your skin via a consultation.
+But right now in this article I’m going to explain a bunch of important factors that can contribute to PoD.
 Working with all these factors helps us get to the bottom of it rather than just bumbling about with Bandaid solutions that don’t really address the issue:

 Leaky skin happens when your skin microbiome is out of balance.
 This means that the healthy balance of good bacteria on your skin is not intact, compromising your skin's natural barrier.
 Our good bacteria protect our skin against mites, not-so-good bacteria, pollution, fungus, viruses and other microbes.

 When leaky skin happens it leads to inflammation that can pave the road for more chronic skin conditions like dermatitis, acne, eczema, rosacea, and psoriasis as well as premature ageing.

 It can feel good when our skin is thoroughly cleansed BUT there’s a big difference between having well cleansed skin and ‘squeaky-clean’ stripped skin.
 Over cleansing and over exfoliating with things like abrasive rough cleansers, exfoliants and facial buffers can result in us stripping away healthy microbiome, leaving the skin feeling tight and exposed to leakiness.
 When our skin’s barrier breaks down allergens like dust mites, dermodex mites and bacteria can enter the skin and this leads to even more inflammation and allergic reactions.